netidx/netidx-book/src/browser_views.md

   now.
 If it is, then it will update it's published value and the state of the toggle will reflect that.

-If it's safe to do so, we can test out if these buttons work without leaving design mode.
+We can test out if these buttons work without leaving design mode.
 We can also use the expression inspector, by clicking the tool button right next to the expression, to construct and debug more complex expressions.
 Using that tool will be covered more in the next section on BScript.